Skip to main content

 Location: Tahoe National Forest

-Amenities: Beds, a dry sink, a table and four chairs, three propane lights, a propane cast iron heat stove and a propane oven for cooking, cooking utensils, picnic table, fire ring, vault toilet
+Amenities: A sleeping area with beds, a non-running water sink, a dining set with a table and four chairs, three propane-powered lamps, a propane-fueled cast iron heating stove, and a propane oven for cooking, including cooking tools, an outdoor picnic table, a fire pit, and a vault toilet.

 Activities: Hiking, mountain biking, off-roading, fishing, boating, swimming (nearby)